Karrar010/Karrar010/README.md

 # 💫 About Me:
-I am a junior at GIKI, interested in machine learning, web development and cloud computing .<br>I am looking for collaboration on machine learning and deep learning projects.
+Artificial Intelligence enthusiast skilled in Python, C++, machine learning, and YOLO-based computer vision.
+Experi- enced in NLP, deep learning, and collaborative problem-solving.
+Proficient in Linux, Docker, and software development, with a passion for generative AI and generative adversarial networks.

 ## 🌐 Socials: